mercator-ocean/copernicus-marine-toolbox/doc/installation.rst

 Dependencies
 **************
-The Copernicus Marine toolbox has the following dependencies:
+The Copernicus Marine Toolbox has the following dependencies:

 - `Python <https://www.python.org/>`__ (3.9 or later)
 - `click <https://click.palletsprojects.com/>`__ (8.0.4 or later)